dnewcome/crmQuery/Readme.md

 # About
 crmQuery is a tiny domain-specific language for building queries against Microsoft Dynamics CRM.
-The structure is inspired by method-chaining libraries like jQuery and the syntax is inspired by plain SQL. crmQuery wraps the QueryExpression interface and supporting classes, aiming to making queries easier to read and write.
+The structure is inspired by method-chaining libraries like jQuery and the syntax is inspired by plain SQL. crmQuery wraps the QueryExpression interface and supporting classes, aiming to make queries easier to read and write.

 #Synopsis